alexandr-lebedko/restaurant-webapp/README.md

 ##

-1. Clone or download the project
+1. Clone or download project
 2. Create database(with any name)
 3. In project's "META-INF/context.xml" specify your database url, username and password
 4. Import data to your database from resources/database/dump.sql